Dear readers of ADxS.org, please forgive the disruption.

 Motor hyperactivity is a very common symptom of ADHD.
 However, hyperactivity is not a mandatory symptom of ADHD.
-There are ADHD sufferers who suffer a lot from their symptoms, who were / are neither hypermotor as a child nor full of inner restlessness as an adult.
+There are people with ADHD who suffer greatly from their symptoms, who were/are neither hypermotoric as children nor full of inner restlessness as adults.

-Motor hyperactivity is a characteristic of ADHD-HI and ADHD-C. In the ADHD-I subtype (predominant attention problems), hyperactivity is less pronounced.1
+Motor hyperactivity is a characteristic of ADHD-HI and ADHD-C. Hyperactivity is less pronounced in the ADHD-I subtype (predominant attention problems).1

 Hyperactivity often subsides in adolescence.
-The literature describes that hyperactivity in adults usually turns into a form of constant inner restlessness.
-This will have to be discussed.
+The specialist literature describes that hyperactivity in adults usually turns into a form of inner restlessness.
+This will need to be discussed.

-Fidgeting and constant moving could be understood as an internal correction of vigilance (basic internal tension) and too low dopamine level.
-Movement increases dopamine levels.23 Fidgeters who are forced to sit still are (still) more likely to give wrong answers than when they are allowed to move.2 Likewise, exercise before school (to work out motor restlessness) increases learning success.2
+The fidgeting and constant movement could be understood as an internal correction of vigilance (internal basic tension) and low dopamine levels.
+Movement increases the dopamine level.23 People with ADHD who are forced to sit still are (even) more likely to give incorrect answers than when they are allowed to move.2 Similarly, sports before school (to act out motor restlessness) increases learning success.2

 Constant fidgeting with hands and feet or sliding around on the chair (DSM IV/5)